Understanding Accrued Interest Basics

 Accrued interest refers to the interest that accumulates on a loan between payment due dates.
 It represents the cost of borrowing money and is typically calculated based on the outstanding balance and the interest rate.

-Accrued interest can be found in various financial products like bonds, loans, and mortgages.
-It is essential for borrowers to understand how accrued interest impacts their repayment obligations.
+Accrued interest can be found in various financial products, such as bonds, loans, and mortgages.
+Borrowers need to understand how accrued interest impacts their repayment obligations.

 Importance of Tracking Accrued Interest